 – Simon Dempsey

 But research funded by the Australian Government’s National Environmental Science Program has shown that something can be done about para grass.

-For 10 years, researchers from CSIRO, Charles Darwin University and Griffith University have been collaborating with Bininj/Mungguy Traditional Owners to map the current extent of para grass, predict where it will spread in the future, and enact targeted control.
+For 10 years, researchers from CSIRO, Charles Darwin University and The University of Western Australia have been collaborating with Bininj Traditional Owners to map the current extent of para grass, predict where it will spread in the future, and enact targeted control.

-The project team and rangers among para grass in Kakadu National Park, photo courtesy of Microsoft.
+The project team and rangers among para grass in Kakadu National Park.
+Photo by Microsoft.

 Without the research to start with we would never have been in a situation to know that in the future we’re going to lose all of our turtle and geese grounds.

 The current project, led by CSIRO’s Dr Cathy Robinson and the Bininj/Mungguy Steering Committee, builds on previous work funded by TRaCK and NERP, and uses NESP research to guide effective weed management.

 The project worked with Bininj/Mungguy Traditional Owners to develop and apply indicators for the cultural-ecosystem health of the floodplain.
 Photo by Michael Douglas.